nikivanov/watney/README.md

 13. Connect your Pi to the power bank.
 The servo should move to the neutral position when it's booted up.
 Power down the Pi.
 14. Carefully attach the camera body vertically to the servo.
 15. Thread the camera cable through the body.
 Attach it to the camera.
-Secure the camera in the body with the cover.
+Secure the camera to the body with the cover.
 16. Secure the servo pillar to the cover using a 12mm screw and a 16mm screw.
 17. Secure the swivel pillar to the cover using same size screws.
 18. Attach the camera body to the swivel column using a 12mm screw.
 Don't overtighten.